Bioinformatics, Information Theory, and Communications Laboratory

 VLSI Design and Automation Research Laboratory (DA LAB) is working on the impact across disciplinary research in the areas of solid-state microelectronics, digital circuit designs, computer architecture, application-specific system design, and computer-aided design (CAD) algorithms for ultra-low power VLSI.
 We apply our research experience to other research domains, such as design for manufacturing to solve yield problems due to process variation, thermal effects, and electrical verification for system-on-chip design, and circuit optimization for new materials like nano-tube, fuel cells, and organic transistors.
 We believe that adaptation is a promising tool for improving not only the power efficiency, but also their performance, and possibly even their yield problems tremendously for future design technology nodes.

-Director: Professor Ken Choi
+Director: Associate Professor Ken Choi

 VLSI and SoC Research Laboratory